Q8yi/financial-run-dynamics-datathon/README.md

 # financial-run-dynamics-datathon
 This repository contains the analysis code, notebooks, and supporting scripts used for a financial run dynamics datathon, covering data preprocessing, exploratory data analysis, modeling, and result evaluation.

 To start the project, run the following commands in powershell terminal
+- initalising virtual environment
+- installing necessary libraries

 ```shell
 python -m venv venv